 I am an out-of-network provider that offers services through private pay.
 I am here for those that want to better their body both before and after injury.
 I offer one-on-one treatment sessions, personalized programming, and continued communication throughout your time with me to help attain your goals.
 I do not submit claims to insurance as it may take up to months or years to receive reimbursement, and I am here to help you now.
 I understand what your body needs to get better faster and want to help you without fighting a third-party payer and justifying your need for services.

 Please note that when you see me, I want to improve your performance, but I also want YOU to improve your performance.
 I create personalized programs for all my patients to do on their own time so that I can use my skills in the time you have with me for hands on work.

-If you wish to try to get reimbursed for physical therapy services by your insurance company, I am more than happy to provide you with paperwork to submit to your private insurance company as a self claim.
-I will supply you with a self-claim form, receipt, and medical documentation for that date of service to send to your insurance company in order to get reimbursed.
+If you wish to try to get reimbursed for physical therapy services by your insurance company, please ask about providing you with paperwork to submit to your private insurance company as a self claim.
 I do not participate with Medicaid or Medicare, so if you have those insurances, I am happy to refer you to a clinic that accepts those insurance carriers.

 **PLEASE NOTE: Your insurance company may or may not cover all or any of the price you have paid for your physical therapy services.
-Please understand it is not the responsibility of MUSCLE UP Physical Therapy to ensure you are reimbursed, rather that you have the paperwork necessary to submit for potential reimbursement.
+Please understand it is not the responsibility of Muscle Up Wellness & Recovery to ensure you are reimbursed, rather that you have the paperwork necessary to submit for potential reimbursement.

 What happens when I want to start physical therapy?

 Please contact me to set up an appointment, no walk-ins please as I will be traveling between 2 different locations.

 Your first visit will be used to voice any concerns and your goals (in life, the gym, etc), perform an evaluation, and begin treatment that day.